 Mr. Pejman has served on several industry, government appointed, and charitable boards.
 He is a currently a Board Member of the Greater Vancouver Transit Police, member of the Toronto Stock Exchange Venture Advisory Committee and is an active contributor to Children’s Hospital.

 Mr. Pejman holds the Chartered Accountants designation with a specialty in taxation, and completed his Bachelor of Commerce at the University of British Columbia in 1994.
 Mr. Pejman was bestowed Fellowship as a Chartered Accountant for the service and honour he has brought the profession.

 Mr. Pejman was awarded the distinguished "Canada's Top 40 Under 40" in 2010, and was voted "Top Gun Banker - Metals & Mining" by Brandon Woods International in 2011.

 Founder & General Partner, Version One Ventures

-Before becoming an investor, Boris was the Chief Operating Officer of AbeBooks.com, the world's largest marketplace for new, used and rare and out-of print books which got sold to Amazon in 2008.
-Boris joined the company in 2002 after JustBooks, the German company he co-founded in 1999, was acquired by AbeBooks.
-At AbeBooks, Boris was primarily responsible for marketing, business development, product, customer service and international operations and led a team of about 60 people.
-This deep operational experience helps Boris to help other entrepreneurs start, build and scale companies passing on some of the lessons he learned the hard way over 8 start-up years.
+Before becoming an investor, Boris was the Chief Operating Officer of AbeBooks.com which sold to Amazon in 2008.
+He was responsible for marketing, business development, product, customer service and international operations – leading a team of 60 people.
+This deep operational experience helps him guide other entrepreneurs to start, build and scale companies.

 Partner, Blake, Cassels & Graydon LLP